gridcoin-community/Gridcoin-Research/doc/readme-qt.rst

 - Install Qt Creator and open the makefile.am file for Auto-Tools to build for your OS.

 - An executable named gridcoinresearch will be built in the /src/Qt directory.

-- If you have used Homebrew to install dependencies earlier, no need to install MacPorts as above.

 Build configuration options